 - they are to be employed for a limited period for the purpose of improving their skills and qualifications in the selected job (trainees), but only for a period of one year as maximum.
-This period can be prolonged, but as a maximum only for the period necessary to obtain professional qualifications in accordance with regulations valid in the Czech Republic; - they are up to 26 years of age and performing occasional and time-limited jobs within the exchange between schools or within programmes for the youth, in which the Czech Republic participates; - they are clergymen of a church registered in the Czech Republic or of a religious society; - it is set down for them in a promulgated international treaty, the ratification of which was approved by the Parliament of the CR and which is binding for the Czech Republic; - they were granted a stay sufferance visa in accordance with the Act on the Residence of Foreigners or were granted a long-term residence permit for the same purpose; - they are an applicant for international protection or were granted a residence visa for more than 90 days for the purpose of stay sufferance according to the Asylum Act, however, after 12 months since the application for asylum has been submitted, at the earliest; - they will perform work on the territory of the Czech Republic on the basis of their having been elected or nominated to a post; in this case the employer shall substantiate in writing that it is a job position filled by an election or by an appointment (Section 147 of the Act on Employment).
+This period can be prolonged, but as a maximum only for the period necessary to obtain professional qualifications in accordance with regulations valid in the Czech Republic; - they are up to 26 years of age and performing occasional and time-limited jobs within the exchange between schools or within programmes for the youth, in which the Czech Republic participates; - they are clergymen of a church registered in the Czech Republic or of a religious society; - it is set down for them in a promulgated international treaty, the ratification of which was approved by the Parliament of the CR and which is binding for the Czech Republic; - they were granted a stay sufferance visa in accordance with the Act on the Residence of Foreigners or were granted a long-term residence permit for the same purpose; - they are an applicant for international protection or were granted a residence visa for more than 90 days for the purpose of stay sufferance according to the Asylum Act, however, after 12 months since the application for asylum has been submitted, at the earliest.

-Data on work permits granted come from the records of respective labour offices, which in accordance with the Act No. 435/2004 Sb., on Employment, decide within the administrative procedure on granting or revocation of a work permit.
+Data on work permits granted come from the records of respective regional labour offices, which in accordance with the Act No. 435/2004 Sb., on Employment, decide within the administrative procedure on granting or revocation of a work permit.